dpham273/microblog/README.md

 # microblog
-This is my microblog, based on Python Flask tutorial by Miguel Grindberg
+This is my microblog, using Python Flask